 District officials say that due to a reduction in budgets and $1.5 million in cuts, they continue to lost good, experienced workers to districts that are able to provide competitive pay, benefits, and job security.
 They stress that the numbers on their financial forecast should not be taken as a representation of a fiscally health district.

 “Financial stability with prioritized instructional spending will continue to be the focus for the board when we are forced to choose between essential services in the future.
 It is imperative for Graham to pass a new operating levy for the district to climb out of our current and historical cycles of devastating cuts,” Pine said.

-Final transportation plans will be communicated to parents and students prior to the start of school.Grab the FREE WDTN News App for iPhone or Android.
+Final transportation plans will be communicated to parents and students prior to the start of school.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.